Dr Alison Wright

 Research interests

-• role of the sex chromosomes in sexual dimorphism
+• genomics of sexual dimorphism

-• genome evolution and sexual selection.
+• genome evolution and sexual selection

 Publications